CodeWithZavi/GameProject/README.md

-# 🕹️ Street Kombat - Unity 3D Fighting Game
+# 🕹️ Apex Showdown - Unity 3D Fighting Game

 Welcome to **Street Kombat**, a 3D fighting game created as part of my coursework at **COMSATS University** under the guidance of our amazing instructor!
 This game features smooth player movement, enemy battles, obstacle challenges, and a custom UI — built uniquely using Unity.